qvieth/myblog/content/posts/request-for-comments.md

 Dear My Avid Readers,

 This blog is currently on early stage.
-And as the so-called "quiet boy" writer is struggling on learning writing and socializing, if you do care about the future of this blog, perhaps can you leave a comment down below to encourage, share ideas, or ask any question you think that would help the writer?
+And as the so-called "quiet boy" writer is struggling on learning writing and socializing, if you do care about the future of this blog, perhaps could you leave a comment down below to encourage, share ideas, or ask any question you think that would help the writer?

 Sincerely,